ulysses4ever/cpp-mv-poly/README.md

 ### Build

 The project is headers-only, so in order to try it out you have to use some test source code (in .cpp-file).
-Such a role is played by Test.cpp from a repo.
-So current version of project could be build e.g. via:
+This is examplified by `Test.cpp` from the repo.
+So current version of project could be tested e.g. via:

     g++ -std=c++11 -I/path/to/cute/cute_lib -o Test Test.cpp -lntl -lglpk